 Walt Disney World Resort, Downtown Disney West Side

-The menu is more spread out than a 7-10 split, with burgers, sushi, pizza, seafood, barbecue, Mexican and Italian represented, plus bar food such as nachos.
-It would be a stretch for any kitchen to make half of these things well, let alone one in a bowling alley.
-We’ve tried almost everything on the menu, and while all of it was decent, the only thing we’d order again is the sushi.
-If your kids won’t eat raw fish, the basic pizzas are better than the burgers, which tend to be overdone.
+The menu is more spread-out than a 7/10 split: Burgers, sushi, pizza, seafood, barbecue, Mexican, and Italian are represented, plus nachos and other bar food.
+It would be a stretch for any kitchen to make half of these things well, let alone a kitchen in a bowling alley.
+We’ve tried almost everything on the menu, and while all of it was OK, the only thing we’d order again is the sushi.

 Setting and Atmosphere

-Splitsville is part of a multistate chain of "luxury lanes" -- hybrid bowling alley - restaurants.
-The entire building is decorated in a vaguely Midcentury Modern style, with Sputnik lamps and other 1960’s touches.
-It’s loud, obviously, but there’s plenty to see and also some room for rambunctious kids to roam while waiting for your food.
+Splitsville is part of a multistate chain of “luxury lanes”—hybrid bowling alleys–restaurants.
+The decor is vaguely midcentury modern, with Sputnik lamps and other Space Age touches.
+It’s loud, obviously, but there’s plenty to see and also room for rambunctious kids to roam while you wait for your food.

 Requires Credit Card to Reserve:

 Requires Pre-payment in Full: No

 |Tables in Wonderland||20%||All||All|

 Requires 1 credit